-In a CNN interview with Fareed Zakaria, Satya Nadella reveals that much of his capacity for empathy comes from his son, Zain, who was born with severe Cerebral Palsy—a complex care condition that can affect coordination, vision, and speech.
+In an interview with David Rubenstein for "The David Rubenstein Show: Peer-to-Peer Conversations," Satya Nadella reveals that much of his capacity for empathy comes from his son, Zain, who was born with severe Cerebral Palsy—a complex care condition that can affect coordination, vision, and speech.
 It’s a condition that keeps Anu, Satya’s wife, driving her son to multiple providers to help deliver the care he needs.

 Care delivery for complex care is challenging, not only for family members, but also for providers, social workers, and others involved in the distribution of care.